LKOC'S PARTNERSHIP WITH THE WOMEN'S COMMUNITY CORRECTIONAL CENTER

 This year our “Statue of Liber-Tree” proudly marched with watering can ‘tablet’ and spade ‘torch’ upraised!

 LKOC was happy to partner with the "Friends of Kailua Library" to refurbish the courtyard at Kailua Library.
 It turned into a delightful place to enjoy a book or meet with friends.
 Stop by to enjoy the surprise of finding this beautiful, secluded spot in the heart of Kailua.
-Note that back in 1999, LKOC did a massive re-landscaping and tree planting of the entire Kailua Library exterior grounds and parking lot.
+Note that back in 1991, LKOC helped facilitate a massive re-landscaping and tree planting of the entire Kailua Library exterior grounds and parking lot.

 KALAMA BEACH PARK WORKDAYS